 Maha imposes prohibitory orders to ensure social distancing

-Essential services such as groceries, vegetables vendors, banks and key financial services will continue to operate, he said.
+Essential services such as groceries, vegetables vendors, banks, share markets and key financial services will continue to operate, he said.
 The 'work from home' practice should be encouraged to avoid the spread of coronavirus, Thackeray said.

+The chief minister also indicated that the lock-down in urban areas may be extended beyond March 31, if required.
+"To avoid it, I need participation and help of people during the tough time," he said.

+"Those who have been advised home quarantine should not mix with their family members.
+For the mandatory quarantine period, they should stay away from the family members as well for their own safety.
+If they develop any symptoms, they should approach doctor," Thackeray said.
+He also asked the industry to take care of its employees.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)